cerebral/cerebral/README.md

 ```

 #### Types
 You can type check the inputs and outputs of an action to be notified when you are using your signals the wrong way.
+The default type checking with Cerebral is very simple.
+If you know type checking well it is encouraged to use the "custom type checks" instead.
+But is type checking new to you, this is a good place to start.

 ```js
 function myAction (input, state, output) {